+5.2.1.
 Cursor Movement Actions

+forward-character()

+backward-character()

+These actions move the insert point forward or backward one

+character in the buffer.
+If the insert point is at the end or beginning of a line this action will move the insert point to the next (or previous) line.

+forward-word() backward-word()

+These actions move the insert point to the next or previous word boundary.
+A word boundary is defined as a Space, Tab or Carriago Paturn riage Return.

+forward-paragraph()

-forward-character() backward-character() These actions move the insert point forward or backward one character in the buffer.
-If the insert point is at the end or beginning of a line this action will move the insert point to the next (or previous) line. forward-word() backward-word() These actions move the insert point to the next or previous word boundary.
-A word boundary is defined as a Space, Tab or Carriage Return. forward-paragraph() backward-paragraph() These actions move the insert point to the next or previous paragraph boundary.
-A paragraph boundary is defined as two Carriage Returns in a row with only Spaces or Tabs between them. beginning-of-line() end-of-line() These actions move to the beginning or end of the current line.
-If the insert point is already at the end or beginning of the line then no action is taken. next-line() previous-line() These actions move the insert point up or down one line.
+backward-paragraph() These actions move the insert point to the next or previous paragraph boundary.
+A paragraph boundary is defined as two Carriage Returns in a row with only Spaces or Tabs between them.

+beginning-of-line() end-of-line()

+These actions move to the beginning or end of the current line.

+If the insert point is already at the end or beginning of the line then no action is taken.

+next-line()

+previous-line() These actions move the insert point up or down one line.
 If the insert point is currently N characters from the beginning of the line then it will be N characters from the beginning of the next or previous line.
-If N is past the end of the line, the insert point is placed at the end of the line. next-page() previous-page() These actions move the insert point up or down one page in the file.
+If N is past the end of the line, the insert point is placed at the end of the line.

+next-page() previous-page()

+These actions move the insert point up or down one page in the file.
 One page is defined as the current height of the text widget.
 The insert point is always placed at the first character of the top line by this action.

+beginning-of-fi le() end-of-fi le()

-beginning-of-file()These actions place the insert point at the beginning or end of the current text buffer.
+These actions place the insert point at the beginning or end of the current text buffer.
 The text widget is then scrolled the minimum amount necessary to make the new insert point location visible.

+scroll-one-line-up() scroll-one-line-down()

-scroll-one-line-down() These actions scroll the current text field up or down by one line.
+These actions scroll the current text fi eld up or down by one line.
 They do not move the insert point.
 Other than the scrollbars this is the only way that the insert point may be moved off of the visible text area.
 The widget will be scrolled so that the insert point is back on the screen as soon as some other action is executed.

+5.2.2.
 Delete Actions

-scroll-one-line-up()
+delete-next-character() delete-previous-character()

-delete-next-character() delete-previous-character() These actions remove the character immediately before or after the insert point.
-If a Carriage Return is removed then the next line is appended to the end of the current line. delete-next-word() delete-previous-word() These actions remove all characters between the insert point location and the next word boundary.
-A word boundary is defined as a Space, Tab or Carriage Return. delete-selection() This action removes all characters in the current selection.
+These actions remove the character immediately before or after the insert point.
+If a Carriage Return is removed then the next line is appended to the end of the current line.

+delete-next-word() delete-previous-word()

+These actions remove all characters between the insert point location and the next word boundary.
+A word boundary is defi ned as a Space, Tab or Carriage Return.

+delete-selection()

+This action removes all characters in the current selection.
 The selection can be set with the selection actions.

+5.2.3.
+Selection Actions

-Selec ction Actions select-word() This action selects the word in which the insert point is currently located.
-If the insert point is between words then it will select the previous word. select-all() This action selects the entire text buffer. select-start() This action sets the insert point to the current pointer location (if triggered by a button event) or text cursor location (if triggered by a key event).
+select-word() This action selects the word in which the insert point is currently located.
+If the insert point is between words then it will select the previous word.

+select-all()

+select-start()

+This action selects the entire text buffer.

+This action sets the insert point to the current pointer location (if triggered by a button event) or text cursor location (if triggered triggered by a button event) or text cursor location (if triggered by a key event).
 It will then begin a selection at this location.
-If many of these selection actions occur quickly in succession then the selection count mechanism will be invoked (see the section called "Text Selections for Application Programmers" for details).
+If many of these selection actions occur quickly in succession then the selection count mechanism will be invoked (see the section titled Text Selections for Application Programmers for details).